datazoompuc/datazoom.social/README.md

 **Description**

 Our `load_pnadc` function uses the internal function `build_pnadc_panel` to identify households and individuals across quarters.
-The method used for the identification is based on the paper of Ribas, Rafael Perez, and Sergei Suarez Dillon Soares (2008): “Sobre o painel da Pesquisa Mensal de Emprego (PME) do IBGE”.
+The base method used for the identification draws from the paper of Ribas, Rafael Perez, and Sergei Suarez Dillon Soares (2008): “Sobre o painel da Pesquisa Mensal de Emprego (PME) do IBGE”, with modernizations implemented by the Data Zoom team to handle missing data and typographical errors.

 ------------------------------------------------------------------------